Rpc

 RpcHandle

-In AimRT, modules can obtain the aimrt::rpc::RpcHandleRef
+In AimRT, a module can obtain the aimrt::rpc::RpcHandleRef

 handle by calling the GetRpcHandle()